 If you cannot determine the quality of the MDF, play it safe and use best practices.
 The concern is with the edges and ends.
 The core of MDF is compressed sawdust, glue and resins so when you apply paint to those areas it soaks right up.

 - Sand the edges and ends very well with 150-grit sandpaper, then apply a light coat of filler (such as Timbermate water-based wood filler or even joint compound).
 That will seal the open pores, making it easier to obtain a smooth and consistent finish when painting.
 The sealing of the ends is even more important than wood because MDF will swell upon contact with moisture.

-- The front and back of MDF are pressed and sanding during production, but should also be primed with a primer such as Kilz, Bin 123 Primer, or General Finishes Stain Blocker to ensure a better outcome.
+- The front and back of MDF are pressed and sanding during production, but should also be primed with a primer such as Kilz, Bin 123 Primer, or either General Finishes White Undercoat or General Finishes Stain Blocker to ensure a better outcome.
 Then follow with two coats of paint.
 MDF is not as absorbent as natural wood, so wait 2 days between coats of paint or primer.

-As always, we recommend that you test your procedure on a hidden area of your project to ensure the product adheres well and desired color.
+As always, we recommend that you test your procedure on a hidden area of your project to ensure the product adheres well and achieves the desired color.